Mustla

 Mustla is a small borough (alevik) in Viljandi Parish, Viljandi County, Estonia.
-As of 2011 Census, the settlement's population was 818.
+As of the 2011 census, the settlement's population was 818.

-1938–1979 Mustla was a town with town privileges.
+From 1938–1979, Mustla was a town with town privileges.

 In June 2018, a plaque commemorating Alfons Rebane was unveiled on the wall of a private building in Mustla where he had lived.
 The Russian Ministry of Foreign Affairs protested the unveiling.